 When visiting a posh home/old castle combo, it seems fitting to dine locally, in their back garden greenhouse.

-The cafe space is next to the tourist shop and ticket sales desk — which is in turn a decent walk away from the main Eltham Palace, so while essential to visit on the way in to buy tickets, quite easy to forget on the way back out.
+The cafe space is next to the tourist shop and ticket sales desk — which is, in turn, a decent walk away from English Heritage’s Eltham Palace, so while essential to visit on the way in to buy tickets, quite easy to forget on the way back out.

 That said, it was rather busy on this particular Sunday lunchtime, and noisy with it, although that turned out to be one family who left soon afterwards.